PyO3/pyo3/guide/src/class.md

 To create a class method for a custom class, the method needs to be annotated with the `#[classmethod]` attribute.
+This is the equivalent of the Python decorator `@classmethod`.

 ```rust
 # use pyo3::prelude::*;